norberttech/aceeditor-bundle/README.md

 ## Ace editor assets

-Unless you do some configuration, this bundle expects Ace editor files to be in `public/vendor/ace`:
+Unless you do some configuration, this bundle expects Ace editor files to be in `public/vendor/ace`.
+You can download any ace editor build version from the upstream repository and drop its contents in the corresponding folder.

 ```sh
 cd <your_project_root>/public